kalyanghosh/Face-Detection-using-CNN/README.md

 ## DESCRIPTION:
 <br>This repository gives budding Deep Learning enthusiats a gentle introduction to the topic of Deep Learning.</br>
 <br>In this repository , I will list down all the steps needed to get started with your first project in Deep Learning.</br>
+<br>So go ahead, Fork this repo and get started with Deep Learning.</br>

 ## CONTENTS:
 1. Dataset download